rhevorn/shape/docs/API.md

 - `IfNull` applies only to nilable values and preserves nil/empty distinction.
 - Context cancellation stops traversal and returns the context error.
 - Transformers, Validators, and Schemas are immutable and concurrency-safe.
-- User input errors return errors; invalid program configuration panics at construction.
+- User input errors return errors; invalid program configuration panics at construction or, for a form/query decoding plan, its first use.

 ## 6. Compatibility policy